I Read ISO 42001 So You Don't Have To

 The standard says nothing about model evaluation methodology, bias detection techniques, or specific testing approaches.
 It tells you to assess your AI systems.
 It does not tell you how.
 For an engineer looking for technical guidance, this is a framework-shaped hole.
 You still need to decide what your evals actually measure.

 And critically: ISO 42001 certification does not equal EU AI Act compliance.
 Freshfields Bruckhaus Deringer analyzed the gap and concluded that “ISO-compliance does not equal AI Act-compliance, even to the extent there are overlapping requirements.”
 The AI Act requires public registration of high-risk systems, CE marking, EU Declarations of Conformity, and prohibitions on specific practices like social scoring.
 ISO 42001 addresses none of these.
-ISO 42001 is not a harmonized standard under the AI Act.
+It is not a harmonized standard under the AI Act.
 Certifying against it does not create a legal presumption of conformity with the regulation.

 Why companies are certifying anyway